hashicorp/terraform-provider-azurerm/website/docs/r/dev_test_windows_virtual_machine.html.markdown

 * `lab_virtual_network_id` - (Required) The ID of the Dev Test Virtual Network where this Virtual Machine should be created.
 Changing this forces a new resource to be created.

-* `os_type` - The type of Operating System used on this Virtual Machine.
-Possible values are `Linux` and `Windows`.
+* `password` - (Required) The Password associated with the `username` used to login to this Virtual Machine.
 Changing this forces a new resource to be created.

 * `size` - (Required) The Machine Size to use for this Virtual Machine, such as `Standard_F2`.
 Changing this forces a new resource to be created.